appexchange-review-patterns

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Salesforce AppExchange Security Review patterns for 2GP managed packages — what manual reviewers accept/reject, anti-patterns to avoid, fix recipes.
 Derived from a real FlexibleTeamShare rejection (case study in body).
 TRIGGER when editing Apex (.cls/.trigger) or LWC (.js/.js-meta.xml/.html) in force-app/**, or when the user mentions "security review", "AppExchange", "FLS", "sharing violation", "CRUD", or reads appexchange-artifacts/**.
-Use to proactively steer code toward review-passing patterns and to flag the recurring anti-patterns that get packages rejected.About this skill
+Use to proactively steer code toward review-passing patterns and to flag the recurring anti-patterns that get packages rejected.Key capabilities

 AppExchange Security Review Patterns — FlexibleTeamShare